vkhristenko/PluginSystem/README.md

+# PluginSystem
-# PluginManager - implementation of a dynamic plugin manager framework
+Implementation of a dynamic plugin manager framework (Experimentation)